appleneko2001/tak2flac/README.md

   * It should be no any messages.
 Otherwize you should reconfigure it.

-* Linux way (sudo will be required for elevated privileges):
+* For Linux OS (elevated privileges will be required for all users):
-  * Use package manager (apt/yum/snap or etc..) install FFMpeg. ~~For install mono you can visit this page~~ We have dotNet Core Binaries so just install dotNet Core instead!
+  * Use package manager (apt/yum/snap or etc..) install FFMpeg.
   ```sh
   sudo apt update
   sudo apt install ffmpeg
   ```
+  * Install .NET Core 3 Runtime if your Linux OS doesn't have it.
+[Follow official instructions of install .Net Core](https://docs.microsoft.com/dotnet/core/install/linux-package-managers)
   * Write those things on last line of your ~/.profile (or similar like that)
   ```sh
     FFMPEG_BINARY="Path of ffmpeg binary"
     FFPROBE_BINARY="Path of ffprobe binary"
   ```
   > !Tips!
-After set up environment variables they could not applied on current session.
-Reboot computer and changes will applied.
+After set up environment variables may not applied on current session.
+Reboot computer or logout and changes will applied.
   * Download tak2flac core release zip file and unpack it to folder that PATH contained.
 For example, /usr/bin (or ~/.local/bin directory instead if .profile contains auto-detect and set PATH variables, no sudo requirement but only this user can use tak2flac)
   * Give file mode 0755 to tak2flac (chmod 0755 tak2flac).
   * Run terminal, type tak2flac and it should returned empty message.